dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T1769: Peaceful resolutions should take precedence over conflict.
+### T1769: Peaceful conflict resolution is better than resorting to violence.

 |Support|
 |---|